The story starts below the ad.

 Dortch assured the clerk that everything was fine.

 He went inside the store and bought a beer.

 Then he left — walking in the direction of the roommate’s SUV as it was driving off.

-The roommate saw Dortch and stopped behind the convenient store.
+The roommate saw Dortch and stopped behind the convenience store.